outline/rich-markdown-editor/README.md

 A number that will offset the document headings by a number of levels.
 For example, if you already nest the editor under a main `h1` title you might want the user to only be able to create `h2` headings and below, in this case you would set the prop to `1`.

+#### `scrollTo`

+A string representing a heading anchor – the document will smooth scroll so that the heading is visible in the viewport.

 #### `embeds`

 Optionally define embeds which will be inserted in place of links when the `matcher` function returns a truthy value.
 The matcher method's return value will be available on the component under `props.attrs.matches`.
 If `title` and `icon` are provided then the embed will also appear in the block menu.